tomzorz/shoreparty.org/posts/on-being-chalant.md

 ## Finally, some random shots into the sky

 We need more nuance.
-And the answer, unless you're lying and/or stupid, is almost always **it depends™**.[^2]
+And the answer, unless you're lying and/or stupid, is almost always **it depends**. [^2]

-[^1] I am actually not sure which iteration of my blog is this.
+[^1]: I am actually not sure which iteration of my blog is this.
 Trying to think out loud...
 I had one built-in on my original tomzorz.me site, then one on tumblr, one on blogger, two separate ones later, one on medium and maybe one more I thiiiink...
 So this might be blog iteration number 8.
 Wee.

-[^2]  Wish I knew where I stole this from.
+[^2]:  Wish I knew where I stole this from.